Lisbeth Salander: The Girl with the Dragon Tattoo

-In The Girl With the Dragon Tattoo (2005), Lisbeth Salander is introduced as a gifted, but deeply troubled, researcher and computer hacker working for Milton Security.
+In The Girl with the Dragon Tattoo (2005), Lisbeth Salander is introduced as a gifted, but deeply troubled, researcher and computer hacker working for Milton Security.
 Her boss, Dragan Armansky, commissions her to research disgraced journalist Mikael Blomkvist at the behest of a wealthy businessman, Henrik Vanger.
 When Blomkvist finds out that Salander hacked his computer, he hires her to assist him in investigating the disappearance of Vanger's grandniece, Harriet, 40 years earlier.
 Salander uses her research skills to uncover a series of murders, dating back decades and tied to Harriet's disappearance.
 During the investigation, Salander and Blomkvist become lovers.

 The novel reveals Salander was declared legally incompetent as a child and is under the care of legal guardian Holgar Palmgren, one of the few people in the world she trusts and cares for.
 When Palmgren suffers a stroke, the court appoints her a new guardian: Nils Bjurman, a sadist who forces Salander to perform oral sex in return for access to her allowance.
 In a second sex session at his flat, he violently rapes and sodomizes her, unaware that she is recording his actions with a hidden camera.
 A few days later, she returns to his flat and, after disabling him with a taser, tapes his mouth and fastens him to his bed with his own bondage equipment, and finally sodomizes him with a huge anal plug.
-She then explains that she will release the video recording of him raping her if he does not do exactly what she orders, or if anything happens to her.
+She then explains that she will release the video recording of him raping her if he does not do exactly what she tells him, or if anything happens to her.
 She demands that he annul her legal incompetence and restore her sole access to her bank account.
-She tells him that she will visit him when she pleases, and if she ever finds him with a woman, even if she's there voluntarily, she will release the tape and destroy his life.
+She tells him that she will visit him when she pleases, and if she ever finds him with a woman, even if she is with him willingly, she will release the tape and destroy his life.
 Finally, she tattoos the words "I AM A SADISTIC PIG, A PERVERT, AND A RAPIST" on his abdomen, unlocks his handcuffs, and departs.